NoaLindau/C-Hospital-Project/README.md

 Thank you.

 This program replicates a hospital.
+In this project I was tasked to show if I understand C and also data structures.
+I have made my own list.c and made my own functions that allow me to traverse the list.

 You can add doctors, listen their speciality and view all the doctors (2 and 3).
 You can also fire a doctor, which is option 6.
 You can manage patients and view them(1 and 4).
 When you add a patient, you associate them to a doctor (please don't overwork them, I didn't add any checks for working hours).
 You can also release a patient(option 5).